Flashing Guide#

 Double-check the device name!

-Using the wrong device (e.g.,
+Using the wrong device (for example,

 /dev/sda) will overwrite your system disk and make your computer unbootable.Tips to identify the correct device: